A tower connecting gauge groups to string topology: Excisive functors

 \begin{prop} If $F \ra P_n F$ is a functorial construction satisfying the above properties, then $P_n F$ is universal among all $n$-excisive $P$ with natural transformations $F \ra P$ in the homotopy category of functors. \end{prop}

 \begin{proof} Easy adaptation of (\cite{calc3}, 1.8). \end{proof}

-\begin{cor}[Recognition Principle for $P_n F$] Given that such a construction $P_n$ exists, if $P$ is any $n$-excisive functor with a map $F \ra P$ that is an equivalence on $\mc R_{B,n}^\op$ or $\mc U_{B,n}^\op$, then $P$ is canonically equivalent to $P_n F$. \end{cor}
+\begin{cor}[Recognition Principle for $P_n F$] Given that such a construction $P_n$ exists, if $P$ is any $n$-excisive functor with a map $F \ra P$ that is an equivalence on $\mc R_{B,n}^\op$ or $\mc S_{B,n}^\op$, then $P$ is canonically equivalent to $P_n F$. \end{cor}

-\begin{proof} By the universal property of $P_n F$ there exists a unique map $P_n F \ra P$, but this is a map of $n$-excisive functors and an equivalence on $\mc R_{B,n}^\op$ or $\mc U_{B,n}^\op$, so it's an equivalence of functors. \end{proof}
+\begin{proof} By the universal property of $P_n F$ there exists a unique map $P_n F \ra P$, but this is a map of $n$-excisive functors and an equivalence on $\mc R_{B,n}^\op$ or $\mc S_{B,n}^\op$, so it is an equivalence of functors. \end{proof}

-\begin{rmk} The above recognition argument applies equally well to the case of covariant functors, which is alarming, because in that case $F \ra P_n F$ is usually not an equivalence on the spaces with at most $n$ points.
-The only possible conclusion is that, for covariant functors, there is no construction $P_n$ satisfying the above properties. \end{rmk}
+\begin{rmk} This recognition argument applies equally well to the case of covariant functors from spaces to spectra.
+This is alarming, because in that case $F \ra P_n F$ is usually not an equivalence on the spaces with at most $n$ points.
+The only possible conclusion is that, in such a setting, there is no construction $P_n$ satisfying the above properties. \end{rmk}

 We will delay the construction of $P_n F$ to section \ref{firstconstruction}.
 In the next section, we will apply this recognition theorem in a particular example.